AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

 ---
 # Create a site {#create-site}

->[!CAUTION]
->
-> The Quick Site Creation tool is currently a tech preview.
-It is made available for testing and evaluation purposes and is not intended for production use unless agreed with Adobe Support.

 As part of Quick Site Creation use the Site Creation Wizard in Adobe Experience Manager, AEM, to generate a new website.
 The Standard Site Template provided by Adobe, is used as a starting point for the new site.

 ## Prerequisites {#prerequisites}